MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 ## Step 8: Enable emergency calling for users

-You must ensure that users enabled for Shared Calling are able to make emergency calls to emergency services--and that emergency services are able to call back Shared Calling users who've made emergency calls.
+You must ensure that users enabled for Shared Calling are able to make emergency calls to emergency services--and that emergency services are able to call back Shared Calling users who have made emergency calls.
 How you enable emergency calling is described in detail in [Emergency calling](#emergency-calling-for-shared-calling-users).

 You aren't required to define emergency numbers for a Shared Calling policy.
 If you don't define emergency numbers, when an emergency call is made, the number associated with the resource account in the Shared Calling policy is used.